 Photo by YAKOBCHUK VIACHESLAV at Shutterstock

-Preference for natural and organic products is an ongoing trend in Fort Worth, TX, and across the country.
+Preference for natural and organic products is an ongoing trend in Southlake, TX, and across the country.
 The ill-defined terms natural and organic are often used interchangeably.
 Certified organic products in the United States must meet stringent requirements, but general discussions of organic beauty treatments usually have nothing to do with legal definitions.

 A belief that natural treatments and products are always better can have negative consequences.
 Consulting a dermatologist for skin care advice is safer and more effective than random information from questionable online sources.
 Trending natural beauty recommendations can be slightly effective, completely ineffective, or actively harmful to your skin and overall health.